-Banana Yoshimoto - Daughter of the philosopher and poet Takaaki Yoshimoto.
-She makes use of Western cultural references in her novels to talk about the problems of Japanese youth.
+Banana Yoshimoto – Daughter of philosopher and poet Takaaki Yoshimoto.
+She uses Western cultural references in her novels to talk about the problems of Japanese youth.

 List of famous Japanese writers

-Now that you have finished reading our article, I want to end by sharing a list of famous Japanese writers with the date of birth and death of some of them.
-I hope you enjoyed the article.
-We appreciate comments and shares.
+Now that you have finished reading our article, I want to finish by sharing a list of famous Japanese writers with the birth and death dates of some of them.
+Hope you enjoyed the article.
+We appreciate the comments and shares.

 - Akazome Emon (956 – 1041)

 - Akiyuki Nosaka (1930–2015)

 - Asai Ryōi (1612–1691)

 - Chiyo Uno (1897–1996)